 The Tribunal has a limited power to summons witnesses, require the production of documents, and maintain order at its hearings.
-It does not have a general power to make orders preventing something from happening or compelling something to happen, and it cannot make a party to Tribunal proceedings pay costs.
+It does not have a general power to make orders preventing something from happening or compelling something to happen and neither can it make a party to Tribunal proceedings pay costs.